-The countdown clocks have been reset from zero and are now running.
-Atlanta is already in preparation mode to host Super Bowl LIII.
-The offseason has begun, and there are several items on the agenda for the officiating department, both in terms of rules and personnel.
-Additionally, there are 21 experimental
+Embed from Getty Images The confetti is cleared.
+The countdowns have reset.
+Tampa is already beginning their preparation to host Super Bowl LV.
+This means that the NFL offseason has begun, and there are several items on the agenda for the officiating department, both in terms of rules and personnel.
+The